 Heavy drinking during pregnancy especially binge drinking - is particularly risky.
 It can cause fetal alcohol syndrome (FAS), which is often marked by severe facial deformities and mental retardation.

 One study showed that even moderate drinking - defined as one to three drinks daily - during early pregnancy can result in a lowering of as much as five IQ points.
 Perhaps most important, there is no established 'safe' level of alcohol consumption.
-While there is no evidence that a rare single drink during pregnancy does damage, there is no guarantee that it does not.
-16
+While there is no evidence that a rare single drink during pregnancy does damage, there is no guarantee that it does not.20

 The number of ways in which maternal behaviour can put fetuses (or the children these fetuses become) at risk is seemingly unlimited.
 Obvious harmful behaviour includes the use of illegal and legal drugs such as cocaine, alcohol and tobacco, but other behaviours such as failing to attend for antenatal care, overworking, living in an industrial area where pollutants are high, living with a heavy smoker and even skiing may be equally harmful to fetal development.

-With this in mind and the added complication that not all these harmful behaviours may be autonomously chosen, what are the moral obligations of pregnant women and how far is society justified in intervening on behalf of the children these fetuses will become?
+With this in mind and the added complication that not all these harmful behaviours may be autonomously chosen, what are the moral obligations of pregnant individuals and how far is society justified in intervening on behalf of the children these fetuses will become?

-Bonnie Steinbock, 'Maternal-Fetal Conflict: Pregnant Drug Addicts' in D. Bromham, et al, Ethics in Reproductive Medicine (London: Springer, 1992), pp. 49-52 [available as a digitised reading via the University library / see entry in library catalogue]
+B. Steinbock, 'Maternal-Fetal Conflict: Pregnant Drug Addicts' in D. Bromham, et al, Ethics in Reproductive Medicine (London: Springer, 1992), pp. 49-52 [available online via University library]

+Activity 4

-Consider the following questions.
+nsider the following questions:

 There is evidence that other factors such as smoking, drug and alcohol use in pregnancy affect the wellbeing of resulting children.
-Do you think that pregnant women should be tested for alcohol and drug use in pregancy?
-Is drug or alcohol an analagous case to HIV testing?
+Do you think that pregnant individuals should be tested for alcohol and drug use in pregnancy?
+Is drug or alcohol an analogous case to HIV testing?
 Why or why not?

-What impact does the seriousness of the possible harm or the invasiveness and effectiveness of the treatment have on pregnant women's moral obligations towards their as yet-to-be born children?
+Activity 4, continued effectivenes et does the seriousness of the possible harm or the invasiveness and sees of the treatment have on pregnant individual's moral obligations eir as yet-to-be born children?

-What impact does addiction have on the possible moral obligations of pregnant women?
-Worner:
+Activity 4, continued What impact do individuals? es addiction have on the possible moral obligations of pregnant